 I am trained and supervised as a psychoanalytic psychotherapist and an EMDR therapist; and although that might be helpful to someone wanting to look at my work and understand something about the way I practice, my technique or my thinking, perhaps, I’m not sure how much is helps understand what therapy with me might be like.

 A risk in therapy is that it might seek to normalise us: to iron out the quirks and unusual things about us that might make us so much fun to be around once we are comfortable with them.
 Quiet and cautious need not ever be dull.
-Loud and wild need never be dangerous or disruptive – at least not in a way that is bad for you and for others unless you intend it to be so.
+Loud and wild need never be dangerous or disruptive – not in a way that is bad for you and for others unless you intend it to be so.

 I believe that we are not immediately transparent to ourselves.
 We don’t know ourselves as well as we’d like to think.
 Sometimes we need someone else to help us understand who we are, what we do, and what we have done.
 This is why I am interested in whatever ‘the unconscious’ might be and why I believe psychoanalytic thinking can be fruitful.
 In my experience it allows for the most diverse and exciting ways of thinking about life and what it can hold for each of us.